logmannn/Rails-Authentication-Independent-Project/README.md

 - [ ] As a user, I want to see other user's pictures.
 - [ ] As a user, I want to delete and update my pictures.
 - [x] As an administrator, I want to deny non-users to add comments.
-- [ ] As an administrator, I want to admin rights to CRUD all pictures.
+- [ ] As an administrator, I want to admin rights to CRUD all blogs.
 - [ ] As an administrator, I want to admin rights to CRUD all comments.
 - [ ] As an administrator, I want to be able to delete users, if necessary.
 - [ ] As an administrator, I want a navbar that shows my admin options (reporting, user management).